 What to expect as a GIT student :

 The first and most important part to becoming a student volunteer is to have a deep desire to be a blessing to the greater community and to pray and ask the Father if this is something He would have you doing at this point in your life.
 Next would be to be prepared to be a servant!
-That is really at the core to farming and helping others.
+That is really at the core of farming and helping others.
 Finally, be prepared to be taught and to learn!
 It is so important that you come with a heart to learn.
+The Creator saw fit to start man out in a garden.
+I believe He was teaching Him during that time.
 No matter if you are simply in the field weeding, or in the classroom, or around the dinner table, there is always opportunity to learn if you are looking for it.

 Here are some of the areas we will be focusing on: